rubymonsters/ruby-for-beginners/30_questions_commands.md

 The other role that a method can play is being responsible for executing a certain command.

-For example in Rails applications objects that can be stored to the database have a method `save`.
+For example in Rails objects that can be stored to the database have a method `save`.
 Of course, the purpose of this method is to save the object to the database.
 E.g. `user.save` would save some changes that we've made to the user before, like, maybe we have given them a new password.

 Another example is the method `sort!` on arrays.
 Different from the method `sort` (without an exclamation mark), this method tells the array to sort